nel349/midnight-dapp-connector-api/README.md

 ## Examples
-In this section, you'll find examples demonstrating how to fully utilize the DApp connector API.
+In this section, you'll find examples demonstrating how to utilize the DApp connector API.

 ### Connect